sunitapt/sunitapt/README.md

  <a href="https://sunitapt.github.io/portfolio/#/"></a>

-- 🔭 I’m currently working on Flutter
+- 🔭 I’m currently working on React
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Node
 - 👯 I’m looking to collaborate on [Linkedin](https://www.linkedin.com/in/sunita-patil-631641180/)
-- 🤔 I’m looking for help with Flutter
+- 🤔 I’m looking for help with Flutter.
-- 💬 Ask me about Flutter / Java
+- 💬 Ask me about Flutter / Java / React / Node
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sunita-patil-631641180/)
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: